jackofall1232/adambox/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Lightweight AI-powered moderation box for WordPress that provides calm, neutral AI oversight without tracking users or storing data.
+Lightweight live chat chatbox with AI-powered moderation for WordPress — calm, neutral oversight with no tracking or data storage.

 == Description ==

-Lightweight AI-powered moderation for WordPress conversations with calm, neutral oversight and no user tracking.
+AdamBox is a **lightweight live chat chatbox with AI moderation** for WordPress.

+It provides calm, neutral AI oversight for on-page conversations — without tracking users, storing messages, or profiling visitors.

-It is an **AI moderator**, not a participant.
+AdamBox is an **AI moderator**, not a chatbot and not a participant.

 ### Core Principles

-- Clean and lean
+- Clean and lean architecture
-- WordPress-standards compliant
+- WordPress coding standards compliant
+- Privacy-first by design
-- No user tracking
+- No user tracking or profiling
 - No persistent message storage
-- No database tables
+- No custom database tables
 - No external JavaScript frameworks
 - Community-first and fully open source

 ### What AdamBox Does

-- Renders a lightweight moderation-enabled conversation box via shortcode
+- Renders a live, moderation-enabled chatbox via shortcode
-- Supports multiple visitors chatting together on the same page
+- Allows multiple visitors to chat together on the same page
 - Uses session-based display names (no accounts required)
-- Observes recent messages temporarily for moderation context only
+- Temporarily observes recent messages for moderation context only
-- Intervenes calmly when moderation is needed
+- Intervenes calmly and neutrally when moderation is needed
 - Uses WordPress REST API and vanilla JavaScript only

 ### What AdamBox Does *Not* Do